-2013 2014 2015 2016 Q1
+2014 2015 2016 2017 Q1

-Branches 19% 19% 18% 17%
+Branches 19% 18% 15% 15%

-Non-branch 81% 81% 82% 83%
+Non-branch 81% 82% 85% 85%

-ATMs 31% 29% 28% 26%
+ATMs 29% 28% 23% 22%

-Internet and Mobile 45% 48% 50% 53%
+Internet and Mobile 48% 50% 58% 59%

 Telephone 2% 2% 2% 2%

-Call Center 3% 2% 2% 2%
+Call Centre 2% 2% 2% 2%

 The Bank was the first to offer non-branch banking in Turkey when its first "Bankamatik" ATMs were introduced in 1982.
 The Bank was the first bank in Turkey to introduce telephone banking based upon an IVR system (1996), offer internet banking (1997) and provide value-added channel transactions such as remote stock exchange transactions.
 The Bank was also the first in Turkey to offer a mobile phone banking service (İşCep) compatible with a wide range of mobile platforms.
-Two more recent innovations, both based upon code technology, were the Bank's "Parakod" service, which enables online and point of sale payment with a credit card using a smartphone application to scan codes on an online shopping site or point of sale, and a service to permit cardless cash withdrawal on ATMs.

-All of the Bank's retail banking services and a substantial portion of the Bank's corporate banking services are fully computerized.
-All of the Bank's points of service, including branches and alternative distribution channels (including ATMs, point-of-sale terminals and call centers) are linked to the Bank's main data center located at its head office in İstanbul, which gives the Bank the ability to centrally monitor and analyze services, while allowing most transactions to be executed on a real-time, online basis.
+All of the Bank's retail banking services and a substantial portion of the Bank's corporate banking services are fully computerised.
+All of the Bank's points of service, including branches and alternative distribution channels (including ATMs, point-of-sale terminals and call centres) are linked to the Bank's main data centre located at its head office in İstanbul, which gives the Bank the ability to centrally monitor and analyse services, while allowing most transactions to be executed on a real-time, online basis.
 The Bank has established a strong presence in the mobile banking market with the İşCep mobile application brand.
-As of March 31, 2016, the Bank offered remote services in respect of more than 500 transactions that may be executed over the telephone or the internet and more than 140 transactions that could be executed over "İşCep" (mobile banking).
+As of 31 March 2017, customers can perform more than 500 transactions through the internet branch and more than 200 transactions through the "İşCep" mobile banking service.